DEPARTMENT OF MAINE

 Section 3.
 Department Districts shall function within the jurisdiction and subject to the authority of the Department Convention and shall be governed by National and Department By-Laws and lawful orders.

 Section 4.
-Elective Officers of each District shall be the Commander, Senior Vice Commander, Junior Vice Commander, Quartermaster, Chaplain, Judge Advocate, Surgeon and three (3) Trustees.
+Elective Officers of each District shall be the Commander, Senior Vice Commander, Junior Vice Commander, Quartermaster, Chaplain, Judge Advocate, Surgeon and three (3) Trustees as voted on by the District members.

 Section 5.
 Appointive officers in each District shall be an Adjutant, Chief of Staff, Service Officer and Inspector and such additional appointive officers as the District Commander deems necessary for the proper functioning of his District.